Skip to content

 Good output looks like:

 A Linux terminal screenshot showing a successful check of the SSH daemon configuration.
-The command sshd -t is run, and the output is a new, blank command prompt ([root@vm-1-fq4tx0z0 ~]#), indicating no configuration errors were found.

 Restart the sshd daemon.

-This daemon controls remote access to the linux server.
+This daemon controls remote access to the Linux server.

 Terminal window